kichappa/Mobius-Modeller/README.md

 ## Arched Roofs of The Winter Gardens
-Catenarty arched roofs ftw!
+Catenary arched roofs ftw!
 This script generates arched roofs that follow catenary curves.
 The structure is loosely based on The Winter Gardens pavilion in Sheffield.
 You can see the [working demo](https://mobius-08.design-automation.net/dashboard?file=https:%2F%2Fmobius.ramdon.team%2FArched_Roof_of_The_Winter_Gardens.mob&defaultViewer=cad){:target="_blank"} here.

 <p align="center">
   <img src="/M%C3%B6bius%20Modeller%20-%20Week%202.png" alt="Undulating walls with direction selective widths placed along a sine curve warped around an arc."/>